OpenStarbound/OpenStarbound/README.md

 ### Download the [latest stable release](https://github.com/OpenStarbound/OpenStarbound/releases/latest).
 The latest stable release is recommended, as the nightly build can have bugs.

 At the moment, you must copy the game assets (**packed.pak**) from your normal Starbound install to the OpenStarbound assets directory before playing.
+Optionally copy the `user` folder in the same directory as `packed.pak` to move the vanilla playable instrument songs over.

 OpenStarbound is a separate installation/executable than Starbound.
 You can copy your `storage` folder from Starbound to transfer your save data and settings.
 Launching OpenStarbound with Steam open will load your subscribed Steam mods.
+If you have any locally installed non-Steam mods, you may want to copy the `mods` folder as well.

 An installer is available for Windows. otherwise, extract the client/server zip for your platform and copy the game assets (packed.pak) to the OpenStarbound assets folder.